anquanscan/sec-tools/README.md

 [Ktos.AspNetCore.Authentication.ApiKeyHeader](https://github.com/ktos/Ktos.AspNetCore.Authentication.ApiKeyHeader): Authentication using X-APIKEY HTTP header for ASP.NET Core
 [Hide-FS](https://github.com/proxytype/Hide-FS): Inject dll to explorer.exe and hide file from process.
 [fofa_viewer](https://github.com/wgpsec/fofa_viewer): 一个简单实用的FOFA客户端 By flashine
 [Espionage](https://github.com/MandConsultingGroup/Espionage): A Network Packet and Traffic Interceptor For Linux.
 Spoof ARP & Wiretap A Network.
+[maskphish](https://github.com/jaykali/maskphish): Introducing "URL Making Technology" to the world for the very FIRST TIME.
+Give a Mask to Phishing URL like a PRO..
+A MUST have tool for Phishing.